You're off the edge of the map, mate... Here there be Monsters!

 Micah Elizabeth Roberts was born in 2002 in the Walmart Parking Lot on Clinton Hwy in the passenger seat of an Honda Odyssey.
 After having accomplished what was now a fairly routine automobile delivery, the debate was on whether to just turn around and go home, or to precede to the Hospital.
 Not wanting to disappoint our OB, we got back on the road and continued on to the hospital.
 Will was visibly disappointed that he wasn't allowed to pause at a drive thru and get a milkshake.
 (Hey, it's hard work for the guy too you know... and guess who had to clean up the car....again!)

 Then there was the 5th child.
-We were excited to have another little boy on the way.
 Will's biggest fear was that we still owned a Honda (a Passport) and if we drove it, it might result in another sudden stop without a milkshake.
 At that point, the car had not been cleaned, but since Will was on the Adkins type diet, there was no popcorn on the floor for the child to get covered in when eased cautiously into the world (i.e. dropped on the floor mats).
 The bad news was if you know much about the Adkins diet, you'd probably prefer being dropped in popcorn than what was on the floor!
-(Although pork rinds are fairly soft and cushiony)
+(Although pork rinds are fairly soft and cushiony) Gabriel Elisha must have gotten wind of what type of crew he was about to join, so he dug his claws in and caused pleanty of birth related drama, just in the hospital rather than on the road.
+He's really continued to be a gritty little guy and refuses to let a separation of 9 years between he and Davy exclude him from any of the fun on Seraphim Mountain.

 As is painfully obvious in this picture, we seem to have had a disparity in the male to female relationship.
 With this estrogen imbalance threatening to get out of control (or as some more cynical members of the family have suggested, the testosterone level was getting out of hand) we decided to import some fresh genetics to our family.
 Enter, our three beautiful new daughters, rescued from war torn Liberia: Shachia Princess Roberts, Keilah Sarah Roberts, and Lydia Korto Roberts.
 These three girls have blended so amazingly that we know the relationship is of God and we have been thoroughly Blessed by their arrival in our hearts an home.
 Their origin and Liberian story can be viewed, but as they are full fledged Roberts', expect all updates and news to continue on our group pages (no special treatment!)